Skip to content

 typingFilters options by label (unless disableFilter), opens the popup, and emits search.

 / Open the popup (if closed) and move the active option down / up, skipping disabled options and clamping at the ends.
+The active option is kept scrolled into view when the list overflows the popup.

 Home / EndMove the active option to the first / last selectable option.